Australian gambling tax law

 NSW | 10% GGR | Gross Gaming Revenue |

-💡Note: GGR (Gross Game Revenue) = all bets - all player payouts.
+💡Note: GGR (gross gaming revenue) = all bets - all payouts to players.

-Many Australians play on foreign licensed sites as they accept AUD and are available online.
-These casinos:
+Many Australians play on foreign licensed sites as they accept AUDs and are available online.
+These casinos are:

-- are not required to pay tax in Australia, but pay it in their jurisdiction (Curaçao, Malta, etc.);
+- not obliged to pay tax in Australia, but pay it in their jurisdiction (Curacao, Malta, etc.);

-- do not withhold tax on Australians' winnings as this is prohibited by AU law;
+- do not withhold tax on Australian winnings as it is prohibited under AU law;

-- are responsible for complying with the laws of their respective countries.
+- are responsible for complying with the laws of their countries.

 Not if you're a private citizen.
 However:

-- when large amounts are withdrawn through banks, documents may be requested;
+- when withdrawing large amounts through banks, documents may be requested;

-- cryptocurrency winnings can be taxed if you traded tokens, not just played.
+- cryptocurrency winnings can come under taxation if you traded tokens rather than just played.

 If in doubt, it is worth consulting an accountant.